davidtchiu/davidtchiu.github.io/teaching/cs261/syllabus.md

 Because labs are always due the next day and are graded on attendance and effort, there is no extension for labs.
 Missing lab is unacceptable.
 Unless you have excused absences (e.g., athletics, bereavement, medical, etc.), missing over half the lab sessions, will result in an automatic withdrawal or an F for the course.

 ##### Homework Assignments
-Homework assignments are assigned every 1.5 - 2 weeks.
+Homework assignments are assigned every 1.5 weeks.
 Unless otherwise noted, you are to work on homework assignments alone.
-You are welcome to brainstorm with others (including tutors) for ideas, but any code you submit should be yours.
+You are welcome to brainstorm with others (including tutors and the course AI tutor) for ideas, but any code you submit should be yours.

-**Do not copy code you find on the web and/or ChatGPT.** This is considered plagiarism.
-Please see the "Academic Integrity" section below.

 {% include syllabus-community.md %}